2018 Medicaid Planning

 A major change in Michigan Medicaid policy occurred in September of 2014 making it harder for a married person to qualify for Medicaid.
 Fortunately there are some planning options still available to protect excess assets for a community spouse when the other spouse resides in a nursing home.

-These options include annuitizing some or all of the excess assets, a Petition in Probate Court to increase the community spouse resource allowance, and or gifting some of the assets to children.
+These options include converting excess assets into an income stream such as an annuity or loan and or gifting some of the assets to children.
 Other permissible planning options include paying off debt, making home repairs, and or buying an excluded asset such as a new car.

 There is no one size fits all planning option for everyone.
 Each planning option has a pro and a con to be evaluated depending on a particular family’s needs, goals, and asset composition.